nebula161/civicenia.github.io/_posts/2022-09-27-signing-the-treaty-for-temporal-independence.md

     kind: repeal
 icon: /assets/images/law_stock.jpeg
 ---
-This treaty, an Icenian edit submitted by Speaker Rinvincibl3 on behalf of PhysicsGamer, was approved by the Senate and by President ChrisChrispie.<!--more-->
+Speaker Rinvincibl3's proposal, submitted and edited on behalf of PhysicsGamer, was approved by the Senate and by President ChrisChrispie.<!--more-->

 - Speaker Rinvincibl3: Aye
 - Senator Gjum: Aye